 Are you looking for a way to make a real impact in your community?
 Join us and the Student Wellness Centre for monthly, free Naloxone training sessions and learn how you can save lives by being prepared to support someone experiencing an opioid overdose.
 Not only will you receive valuable training, but you’ll also receive a free Naloxone kit to keep with you.
-This training is open to everyone, and will be hybrid format.
-Location and times are yet to be determined, but check back here or on Instagram (@uvss) to stay in the loop!
-Don’t hesitate to reach out to Cleo, Director of Campaigns and Community Relations if you have any questions.
+This training is open to everyone and dates/times can be found below.
+Follow our Instagram (@uvss) to stay in the loop!
+Don’t hesitate to reach out to Izzy, Director of Campaigns and Community Relations if you have any questions.
 Together, we can make a difference in the opioid overdose crisis.
 See you there!

 Our Mission: In the midst of the massive opioid crisis in BC and across Canada, students need to have easy access to information and resources on harm reduction.